AdaCore/gnatstudio/docs/users_guide/extending.rst

 If you copy this file into one of the :file:`plug-ins` directories, GPS automatically loads it at startup.
-The function :func:`myfunc` is in a separate namespace, with the name :func:`mymod`, like the file.
+The function :func:`myfunc` is in a separate namespace, with the name :file:`mymod`, like the file.
 If you decide, during your GPS session, to edit this file, for exampl to have the function print "In myfunc2" instead, you then to reload the file by typing the following command in the Python console::